bhaddacak/bhaddacak.github.io/_pages/platform3.md

 It is better if the rendition of this becomes *saṅgītin’ti*.
 Then we get *saṅgītin* and *ti*.
 By this way, the ending *n* unambiguously marks the word as accusative.

 That is the main reason I fixed *nti* in [CSTR collection](cstpage).
-In this release of PP3, I also offer the fixed-version of CST4 data.
-But the user must download the file separately, rename it and replace the old one in `data/text/cst4`.
+In this release of PP3, I also offer the fixed-version of CST4 and BJT data.
+But the user must download the file separately, rename it and correspondingly replace the old one in `data/text/cst4` or `data/text/bjt`.

 It suffices to say that *n’ti* is better than *’nti*.
 You can also see this in non-Devanagari-based text collections, such as, SuttaCentral.